 On January 26th, 2013, he would leave the promotion and then sign a contract with All Japan Pro Wrestling.
-On the same year, he would win All Japan’s Junior Hyper Tag League with his old partner, Kotaro Suzuki and they would also win the All Asia Tag Team Championship on April 25th of that year, holding it for 276 days.
-2014 would be different for him as he starts to go for a solo run instead of tag teams and on May 29th, he defeated the legendary Ultimo Dragon to win the World Junior Heavyweight Championship, having a total of 5 successful title defenses in 302 days.
+In the same year, he would win All Japan’s Junior Hyper Tag League with his old partner, Kotaro Suzuki, and they would also win the All Asia Tag Team Championship on April 25th of that year, holding it for 276 days.
+2014 would be different for him as he starts to go for a solo run instead of tag teams.
+On May 29th, he defeated the legendary Ultimo Dragon to win the World Junior Heavyweight Championship, having a total of 5 successful title defenses in 302 days.
 He also won the Junior Tag Battle of Glory three years straight from 2014 to 2016 with his partner, Hikaru Sato.
-He also finally joined a faction called Evolution which was formed by Suwama and Joe Doering in 2014.
+He also finally joined a faction called Evolution, which Suwama and Joe Doering formed in 2014.

-In 2016, he would take a couple of cracks at the heavyweight division as he participated in the Champion Carnival and the Royal Road Tournament which he has failed to win them even tried again recently at this year’s Champion Carnival but would also fail to win there.
-He did win the All Asia Tag Team Championships two more times with his partner, Hikaru Sato in both 2016 and 2017.
-He was also someone that was considered to be an ace of their junior division as he won it a total of four times, with his last one being recently on May 20th, 2019.
+In 2016, he would take a couple of cracks at the heavyweight division as he participated in the Champion Carnival and the Royal Road Tournament.
+He has failed to win them even tried again recently at this year’s Champion Carnival but would also fail to win there.
+Aoki won the All Asia Tag Team Championships two more times with his partner, Hikaru Sato, in 2016 and 2017.
+He was also considered an ace of their junior division as he won it a total of four times, with his last one being recently on May 20th, 2019.

-On June 2nd, 2019, he wrestled his last match during the Super Power Series Tour in a six-man tag match and on June 3rd (4th in Japan), we find out he has tragically died in the motorcycle accident.
+On June 2nd, 2019, he wrestled his last match during the Super Power Series Tour in a six-man tag match, and on June 3rd (4th in Japan), we find out he has tragically died in a motorcycle accident.
 I gotta admit, it really was heartbreaking to find out about him passing away, especially when you’ve just recently watched him wrestle in that ring not too long ago.
-Another upsetting thing is that he just won that title back too in a great match against Koji Iwamoto.
-I’ll post some matches down below for people that haven’t seen him or some that people wanna remember.
-My condolences to his family and loved ones during this difficult time and he’ll be missed in the world of professional wrestling as everyone mourns for him.
+Another upsetting thing is that he just won that title back, too, in a great match against Koji Iwamoto.
+Below are past matches for readers that haven’t seen him or some that people want to remember.
+My condolences to his family and loved ones during this difficult time.
+He’ll be missed in the world of professional wrestling as everyone mourns for him.
 Thank you, Atsushi Aoki, and may you rest in peace.